Theodore Beza: Teacher at Lausanne

-He was received by John Calvin, who had met him already in Wolmar's house, and was married in the church.
+Theodore Beza was received in Geneva by John Calvin, who had met him already in Wolmar's house, and was at once married to Claudine.
 Beza was at a loss for immediate occupation so he went to Tübingen to see his former teacher Wolmar.
-On his way home, he visited Pierre Viret at Lausanne, who brought about his appointment as professor of Greek at the academy there in November 1549.
+On his way home, he visited Pierre Viret at Lausanne, who brought about his appointment as professor of Greek at the Academy of Lausanne in November 1549.
+Beza served as rector of the academy from 1552 to 1554.